How to List Databases and Show Collections in MongoDB

 How do I show a list of databases in MongoDB?

-Simply type show dbs in the MongoDB shell.
+Simply type show dbs in the MongoDB shell to see all databases on the connected server.

-How do I show collections in MongoDB database?
+How do I show collections in a MongoDB database?

 Why use a data modeling tool for showing collections?